bitcoindevkit/bitcoindevkit.org/content/blog/2021/hidden_powers_of_bitcoin.md

 Another very important goal of Miniscript is to replace any key used in a policy with another policy.
 This is important because people might have multiple keys and complicated timelocks in their existing setup.
-While signing a new policy, they would want to use this existing setup of theirs and also generate addresses for this setup.
+While signing a new policy, they would want to use their existing setup to also generate addresses for this new setup.
-This is something accomplished using something called **Output Descriptors** which we will read about later.
+This is accomplished using something called **Output Descriptors** which we will get into in next section.

 Miniscript compiler compiles a **spending policy** down to Miniscript.
 It doesn't contain any signature, it's mainly a combinator language for designing spending conditions.